ShohrabSakin/Travels-and-Tourism-with-React-and-CodeIgniter/README.md

     2. Extract the files and copy those  files in your preferable Xampp folder [C/D/E].

-    3. Make two folder name  "REACT" and "LARAVEL" in your preferable Xampp folder [C/D/E].
+    3. Make two folder name  "REACT" and "CodeIgniter 2" in your preferable Xampp folder [C/D/E].

-    4. In LARAVEL folder keep the "sakin" file.
+    4. In CodeIgniter 2  folder keep the "MyProject" file.
 Which was used for Back end.

     5. In REACT folder keep the "hacker-stories" file.
 Which was used for Front end.